-A study of the anthropological, political, psychological, and social aspects of consumers as they make decisions about shopping and buying.
+Why do we buy?
+The course studies the anthropological, psychological, and social aspects of consumers as they make decisions about shopping and purchasing.
 Course is suitable for students in any major; the only requirement is being curious about people.

-BUS 336 Principles of Advertising (3)
+BUS 336 Social Media and Advertising (3)